Teaching After Retirement

 Returning to teach after 90 days of retirement

-If you return to teach under contract after 90 days from your date of retirement and work more than 120 full days* in a school year (including substitute service), legislation requires your pension to be "suspended" on the 121st day, you must again contribute to TRAF and you will accrue a second benefit.
+If you return to teach under contract after 90 days from your date of retirement and work more than 120 full days* in a school year, legislation requires your pension to be suspended on the 121st day.
+All substitute days are counted including those worked in the first 90 days.
 You will not have to repay TRAF the pension you received to this point.
+You must again contribute to TRAF and you will accrue a second benefit.

 When you again retire, your initial pension will be reactivated and you will have to apply for a second benefit based on your additional salary and service.
 Depending on how long you continue employment, the second benefit may be paid as a lump sum or as a pension.

 * Teaching more than 50% of a day is considered to be a full day of work.
 Anything up to 50% is considered a half-day.
 It is possible to teach more than 50% of a day in one morning or afternoon.
 Check with your school division to be sure.

 Rules for members who turn age 65 and have at least 15 years of qualifyng service

 If you are age 65 and have at least 15 years of qualifying service before reaching the 121st day:

 - You are not subject to these rules.

 If you turn age 65 and have at least 15 years of qualifying service after reaching the 120th day:

 - Your initial pension will be reactivated and your second benefit will be paid starting the month following your 65th birthday unless you elect to continue to contribute beyond the month in which you turn age 65.